Greatversion/Sangh-OTP-Backend/README.md

 ﻿# Sangh-OTP-Backend

-A serverless OTP verification Backend.
+A serverless OTP verification Backend with Firebase and Twilio.